b1t00011100/Cybersecurity-Notes/Security+/README.md

-# CompTIA Security+
+# CompTIA Security+ 2023 Notes

-Notes from my Security+ 2023 preparation.
+These are my personal study notes created while preparing for the CompTIA Security+ certification.

+## Coverage
+- Threats, Attacks & Vulnerabilities
+- Architecture & Design
+- Implementation
+- Operations & Incident Response
+- Governance, Risk & Compliance

+## Format
+- Concise explanations
+- Beginner-friendly language
+- Exam-oriented concepts

+## Disclaimer
+These notes are for educational purposes only and are not an official CompTIA resource.